The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

 where \textbf{v} is the velocity of the electron.
-The next assumption that in a system, in which \textbf{v}=0, the real part of (11) reduces to the unrelativistic classical description of the behaviour of a spinning electron with spin-vector \textbf{A} (i.e. vector of rotational moment) in a magnetic field \textbf{H}:
+A further assumption is that, in the frame where $\textbf{v}=0$, the real part of~(\ref{eq11}) reduces to the non-relativistic classical equation for a spinning electron with spin-vector~\textbf{A} (i.e.\ the angular-momentum vector) in a magnetic field~\textbf{H}: